mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/README.md

 We actively encourage participation from all industry stakeholders.
 Your expertise is crucial to our success.

 *   **To Review Artefacts:** All published design documentation can be indexed in the table of contents below.
-We recommend starting with the `00-Programme-Level` and `01-Ecosystem-Architecture` folders to read the latest understanding of the descriptions of the core user journeys and functionalities FMAR will support.
+We will progressively add more design documentation as we undertake our workshops.
+We recommend starting with the Programme-Level and Ecosystem-Architecture folders to read the latest understanding of the descriptions of the core user journeys and functionalities FMAR will support.

 *   **To Provide Feedback or Raise a Change:** The primary method for providing feedback is by commenting on the appropriate thread in **[GitHub Discussions](https://github.com/mez-FMDA/MF.github.io/discussions/categories/general-discussion)**.
 This can then be formalised as Change to be raised via a **[GitHub Issue](https://github.com/mez-FMDA/MF.github.io/issues)**.
 Please use the available templates to ensure your feedback uses the correct structured issue template and can be effectively triaged by our team.
-If you are unsure whether to provide feedback or raise a change, please refer to our **[Contribution Guidelines and Code of Conduct](./CONTRIBUTING.md)**.
+If you are unsure whether to provide feedback or raise a change, please refer to our **[Contribution Guidelines and Code of Conduct]()**.

 *   **To Track Progress:** You can "Watch" this repository to receive notifications on new Issues, discussions, and artefact updates.
-Progress on key design themes is also tracked on our **[FMAR Design Project Board](https://github.com/users/mez-FMDA/projects/7/views/2)**.
+Progress on key design themes is also tracked on our **[FMAR Design Project Board](https://github.com/users/Mez-Elexon/projects/7/views/2)**.

 The table of contents below is structured by way of the different architectural domains and artefacts that will be in scope of Elexon's High Level Design consultation in Winter 2025/2026.